The Nguyen Leftt team of H.Q. Nguyen and Andrew Leftt obtained a $3,500,000 settlement for a pedestrian struck by an

 Our client suffered a mild Traumatic Brain Injury (mTBI) causing damage to the white matter of his brain, as well as injuries to his neck and back.
 Numerous offers were made by Best Buy to settle the case before trial to test our resolve to see the case through verdict.
 It was only when we were about to start trial that the case settled for $2.25 million.*

-An NL trial by Andrew Leftt resulted in a jury verdict of nearly $1,500,000.00 for purely mental pain and suffering for approximately 6.5 years amounting to nearly $1.5 Million for a cab driver rear-ended by a vehicle owned and operated by the City of New York.
+An NL trial by Andrew Leftt resulted in a jury verdict of nearly $1,500,000.00 for purely mental pain and suffering lasting approximately 6.5 years for a cab driver rear-ended by a vehicle owned and operated by the City of New York.

 A Queens jury disregarded the City of New York’s argument that the cab driver did not suffer a Traumatic Brain Injury as a result of being involved a minor impact accident.
 The City argued that the cab driver was not suffering from any cognitive or psychiatric conditions since he was able to drive 40 hours a week after the accident.
 At trial, the City offered $500,000, ten times the amount demanded by the first attorney who had the case.*